Cod-e-Codes/test-repo/README.md

 ## Known Issues

-- Admin functionality is stable and fully functional for authenticated admins, but is under active testing.
+- Admin functionality is stable and fully functional for authenticated admins.
 If you encounter any issues or unexpected behavior, please open an issue on GitHub.

 ---